Shawn52409/Code-Quiz/README.md

 ![Screenshot of website](./assets/img/screenshot.jpg)

 # Known Bugs
-The highscores section will not appear and populate when clicked on.
+The highscores section appears but will keep repeating the high scores saved in local storage when clicked.

 ## Contact info
 shawnsmm@gmail.com